Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Simulation Results

 Fig. \ref{fig4} examines the performances of the algorithms in the scenario with 10 messages and 10 channels ($N=10$ and $M=10$), where the action space has a cardinality of $11^{10}$ and is too large for optimal stopping rule and RVI.
-In this setting, we compare DE-MAPPO with MAPPO, WP with $k=10$ and $k=100$, Upper bound {\bf (P5-1)}, and RR algorithm.
+In this setting, we compare DE-MAPPO with MAPPO, WP with $k=10$ and $k=100$, upper bound {\bf (P5-1)}, and RR algorithm.
 All DRL algorithms use three-layer NNs for both the actor and critic networks with 128 nodes per layer.
 As shown in Fig. \ref{fig4}(a), DE-MAPPO converges faster than MAPPO and achieves a similar average reward.
-The average reward of DE-MAPPO is also close to Upper bound {\bf (P5-1)} and much higher than RR algorithm.
-WP algorithms do not converge well in this scenario due to its poorly interpretive training kernel that assumes actions close in Euclidean space yield similar rewards, which is not true in this case.
-Moreover, MAPPO is not able to restrict itself to selecting only feasible actions that satisfy the time-invariant constraints in \eqref{con:cmc2}, and instead optimizes the reward within a larger action space than the original MDP.
-As a result, MAPPO may achieve a higher reward than the optimal policy of the original MDP or even Upper bound {\bf (P5-1)}.
+The average reward of DE-MAPPO is also close to that of upper bound {\bf (P5-1)} and much higher than that of RR algorithm.
+WP algorithms do not converge well in this scenario because they cannot effectively address MDPs with large action spaces, as highlighted in Remark \ref{rem32}.
+Moreover, MAPPO is not able to restrict itself to selecting only feasible actions that satisfy the time-invariant constraints in \eqref{con:cmc2}.
+Consequently, it optimizes the average reward within a larger action space than the original MDP and thus may achieve a higher average reward than the optimal policy of the original MDP or even upper bound {\bf (P5-1)}.
 However, due to the same reason, MAPPO is actually not applicable in practice.
-Fig. \ref{fig4}(b) shows that DE-MAPPO has a tradeoff curve close to MAPPO and Upper bound {\bf (P5-1)}, indicating its effectiveness in balancing the average latency and average energy consumption.
+Fig. \ref{fig4}(b) shows that DE-MAPPO has a tradeoff curve close to MAPPO and upper bound {\bf (P5-1)}, indicating its effectiveness in balancing the average latency and average energy consumption.
+These results demonstrate that DE-MAPPO is capable of efficiently solving MDPs with large discrete action spaces and time-invariant constraints.